gerardroche/gerardroche.github.io/_posts/2017-11-01-neovintageous-1.4.0-released.md

 ---
 tags: neovintageous sublime-text vim
 ---
-[NeoVintageous 1.4.0](https://github.com/NeoVintageous/NeoVintageous) has been released.
-The main highlights of this release are:
+[NeoVintageous 1.4.0](https://github.com/NeoVintageous/NeoVintageous) has been released, the main highlights of this release are:

 ## Vim Documentation Out-of-the-Box